 Now that you know how to set your calorie range, how will you know how much food you’re eating if you don’t measure it?

-I’ll be honest, I used to think weight food was completely stupid and that eyeballing it was enough.
+I’ll be honest, I used to think weighing food was completely stupid and that eyeballing it was enough.

 Guess what?
 I was wrong for thinking that.

-I was a beginner coach and made some stupid comments.
+I was a beginner coach at the time and made some stupid comments.
 Sometimes as coaches, especially starting out when we’re trying to find ourselves and our place in the industry, we say stupid things.
 That was one of mine.

 After further education and experience, I 100% believe in weighing your food.